AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 > Translated: "the dreadful day of wrath shall dissolve the world into
 > ashes, as David and the Sibyl testify."

-The best scholars concede the Universalism of the \"Oracles.\" Says Musardus,[^186] the \"Oracles\" teach \"that the damned shall be liberated after they shall have endured infernal punishments for many ages...which was an error of Origen.\" And Opsopoeus adds[^187] \"that the 'Oracles' teach that the wicked suffering in hell (Gehenna) after a certain period, and through expiations of griefs, would be released from punishments, which was the opinion of Origen,\" etc. Hades, and all things and persons are cast into unquenchable fire for purification;
+The best scholars concede the Universalism of the \"Oracles.\"

+Says **Musardus**,[^186] the \"Oracles\" teach \"that the damned shall be liberated after they shall have endured infernal punishments for many ages...which was an error of Origen.\"

+And **Opsopoeus** adds[^187] "that the 'Oracles' teach that the wicked suffering in hell (Gehenna) after a certain period, and through expiations of griefs, would be released from punishments, which was the opinion of Origen," etc.

-that is, the fire is unquenchable until it has accomplished its purpose of purification.
-Gehenna itself, as Origen afterwards insisted, purifies and surrenders its prisoners.
+Hades, and all things and persons are cast into unquenchable fire for purification; that is, the fire is unquenchable until it has accomplished its purpose of purification.
+Gehenna itself, as **Origen** afterwards insisted, purifies and surrenders its prisoners.
 The wicked are to suffer \"immortal\" agonies and then be saved.

-Dr. Westcott remarks of the \"Oracles:\" \"They stand alone as an attempt to embrace all history, even in its details, in one great, theocratic view, and to regard the kingdoms of the world as destined to form provinces in a future Kingdom of God.\"
+Dr. **Westcott** remarks of the *Oracles*: "They stand alone as an attempt to embrace all history, even in its details, in one great, theocratic view, and to regard the kingdoms of the world as destined to form provinces in a future Kingdom of God."

-While the views of retribution are not elevated, and represent the punishment of the wicked as in literal fire, and not a moral discipline, such as Origen taught, they clearly teach universal salvation beyond all *aeonian*, even *athanaton* suffering.
-A noted writer[^188] declares:
+While the views of retribution are not elevated and represent the punishment of the wicked as in literal fire, and not a moral discipline, such as **Origen** taught, they clearly teach universal salvation beyond all *aeonian*, even *athanaton* suffering.
+A noted writer[^188]
-\"The doctrine of Universalism is brought forward in more than one passage of this piece;\" though elsewhere Dr. Deane misstates, inconsistently enough, the language of the Sibyl, thus: \"God, hearkening to the prayers of the saints, shall save some from the pains of hell.\" He mistranslates *anthropois* into \"some\" instead of
+declares: \"The doctrine of Universalism is brought forward in more than one passage of this piece;\" though elsewhere Dr. **Deane** misstates, inconsistently enough, the language of the Sibyl, thus: \"God, hearkening to the prayers of the saints, shall save some from the pains of hell.\" He mistranslates *anthropois* into \"some\" instead of
-\"mankind,\" the meaning of the word, in order to show that the Sibyl
-\"does not, like Origen, believe in universal salvation.\" And yet he is forced to add: "This notion of the salvation of any is opposed to the sentiment elsewhere expressed...where in picturing the torments of hell the writer asserts that there is no place for repentance or any mercy or hope."
-But Dr. Deane forgets that the acknowledged Universalists of the early church employed equally strong terms concerning the duration of punishment.
-The use of the terms signifying endless torment employed by the Sibyl, as by Origen and others, did not preclude the idea of the ultimate salvation of those thus punished.
-Origen taught that the most stubborn sins will be \"extinguished\" by the \"eternal fire,\" just as the Sibyl says the wicked perish in \"immortal\" fire and are subsequently saved.
+\"mankind,\" the meaning of the word, in order to show that the Sibyl "does not, like Origen, believe in universal salvation."
+And yet he is forced to add: "This notion of the salvation of any is opposed to the sentiment elsewhere expressed...where in picturing the torments of hell the writer asserts that there is no place for repentance or any mercy or hope."
+But Dr. **Deane** forgets that the acknowledged Universalists of the early church employed equally strong terms concerning the duration of punishment.
+The use of the terms signifying endless torment employed by the Sibyl, as by **Origen** and others, did not preclude the idea of the ultimate salvation of those thus punished. **Origen** taught that the most stubborn sins will be \"extinguished\" by the \"eternal fire,\" just as the Sibyl says the wicked perish in \"immortal\" fire and are subsequently saved.

-In line with Deane\'s strange contradictions may be mentioned another of the many curiosities of criticism.
-An English prose version of the Sibyl\'s Homeric hexameters was made in 1713 by Sir John Floyer.[^189] He denies that the \"Oracles\" teach universal salvation at all, but in order to sustain his position he omits to translate one word, and mistranslates another!
-He renders the entire passage thus: \"The Almighty and incorruptible God shall grant this also to the righteous when they shall pray to him; that he will preserve them (literally save mankind, *anthropois sosai*) from the pernicious fire and everlasting gnashing of teeth; and this will he do when he gathers the faithful from the eternal fire, placing them in another region, he shall send them by his own angels into another life, which will be eternal to them that are immortal, in the Elysian fields,\" etc.
+In line with **Deane**\'s strange contradictions may be mentioned another of the many curiosities of criticism.
+An English prose version of the Sibyl\'s Homeric hexameters was made in 1713 by Sir **John Floyer**.[^189] He denies that the \"Oracles\" teach universal salvation at all, but in order to sustain his position he omits to translate one word and mistranslates another!
+He renders the entire passage thus:
+\"The Almighty and incorruptible God shall grant this also to the righteous when they shall pray to him; that he will preserve them (literally save mankind, *anthropois sosai*) from the pernicious fire and everlasting gnashing of teeth; and this will he do when he gathers the faithful from the eternal fire, placing them in another region, he shall send them by his own angels into another life, which will be eternal to them that are immortal, in the Elysian fields," etc.

 It is only by rendering the words denoting \"save mankind,\" \"deliver them,\" that he makes his point.
 A correct rendering coincides with the